gurparkar/DIGITS-RECOGNITION-AND-DISPLAYING-ON-PC-USING-MNIST-DATASET/README.md

 simply go to the directory where you have save the file in command prompt and write

-python digits recognition using cnn..py
+python digits recognition using cnn ..py